 Hospice of Alexander County held its 1st Annual Run to Remember 5K Run/ Walk on Saturday, November 23, 2019 at Matheson Park in Taylorsville, North Carolina.
 In addition to the 5K Run/Walk, a Memorial Walk was held in the park.
 89 people ran in the pouring rain!
 We are so humbled by the support

 of Alexander County for our hometown hospice.
-Click below for race results and pictures from the race and information about memorial walk.
+Click below for race results and pictures from the race from 2019.
+The 5K for 2020 is set for November 21, 2020.
+Hope to see you there!
 For more information, contact our office at 828-632-5026.

 PLATINUM LEVEL: Russell Well Drilling, Craftmaster Furniture